documentationfor yFiles for HTML 3.0.0.1

 Maintaining the Folder Node State

-The instance of IFolderNodeConverter that is provided by the FoldingManager.folderNodeConverter property determines the properties of the folder node state whenever a group is collapsed.
+The instance of IFolderNodeConverter that is provided by the FoldingManager.folderNodeConverter property determines the properties of the folder node state when a group is collapsed.

 initializeFolderNodeState(state: FolderNodeState, foldingView: IFoldingView, viewNode: INode, masterNode: INode): void

-Called when a group node is collapsed the first time, i.e. when no FolderNodeState exists, yet.
+Called when a group node is collapsed for the first time, i.e., when no FolderNodeState exists yet.

 updateFolderNodeState(state: FolderNodeState, foldingView: IFoldingView, viewNode: INode, masterNode: INode): void